softwaresaved/esrc-software-study/Src/ESRC.md

 | Science and Technology Studies             | 152              | 61,595,683    |
 | Area Studies                               | 129              | 48,469,980    |

+The `Other` category dominates by award amount though the `Uncategorised` dominate by numbers.
 Looking at the `Other` category in more detail:

 | Subject                        | Number of awards | Award (£)   |
 |:-------------------------------|:-----------------|:------------|